The Immortal (video game)

-The Immortal is an isometric action-adventure game originally created for the Apple IIGS.
-It was soon ported to the Amiga, Atari ST, DOS, Nintendo Entertainment System, and Genesis.
+The Immortal is an isometric action-adventure game created by Will Harvey and released by Electronic Arts in 1990 for the Apple IIGS.
+It was ported to the Amiga, Atari ST, MS-DOS, Nintendo Entertainment System, and Genesis.
 A wizard is attempting to find his mentor in a large and dangerous labyrinth.
-It has a high degree of graphic violence.
-In 2020, it was re-released for Nintendo Switch.
+The game has a high degree of graphic violence.

+In 2020, the NES port was re-released on the Nintendo Classics service, while the Genesis port was re-released on the Piko Collection Collection 1 cartridge for the Evercade.